 The Stavros Niarchos – Aristotle Onassis rivalry

 The two shipping magnates had stood as rivals to each other since the late 1940s.
-This was heightened in 1947, while in the process of obtaining his second divorce, Niarchos wanted to marry Tina Livanos — who was only 14 at the time.
-She was a daughter of the other major shipping rival at the time, Stavros Livanos.
+This was heightened in 1947.
+While in the process of obtaining his second divorce, Niarchos wanted to marry Tina Livanos, who was only fourteen at the time.
+She was the daughter of the other major shipping rival at the time, Stavros Livanos.

-Niarchos asked her father for his permission, but Livanos refused to allow his daughter to marry Niarchos, saying she was too young and that her groom-to-be had not finalised his divorce procedures yet.
+Niarchos asked her father for his permission, but Livanos refused to allow his daughter to marry Niarchos, saying she was too young and that her groom-to-be had not finalized his divorce procedures yet.

 Two years later, Niarchos expressed his wish to marry Tina Livanos again.
 This time, her father offered Niarchos his older daughter Evgenia.
 Niarchos agreed and married her.
 Together, the couple had four children together.

 Alas, three years later, Niarchos’ rival Onassis married Tina Livanos.
 That move naturally enraged Niarchos, who believed that his rival had stolen Tina from him just to spite him.

 From then on, it seems that both men tried to outdo each other in every way—in business, lifestyles, and romantic conquests.
 Their stories featured in both the business section of newspapers and tabloids.